 - International Humanitarian Law

 Past experience or coursework in international law is desirable but not required.

-Application: Apply for the IHL Clinic on Symplicity » The application consists of a two-part online form that also requires you to upload the following documents:
+Application: Apply for the IHL Clinic on Symplicity » As part of the application, you will be required to upload the following documents:

 - Writing sample

 “Legitimacy and Law of War Compliance,” at “Challenges of Warfare in Densely Populated Areas,” sponsored by the Institute for National Security Studies and the International Committee of the Red Cross, in Tel Aviv, Israel (December 2, 2014).

 “Israel-Hamas 2014: War, Law and Legitimacy," Carol Becker Middle East Security Speaker Series, Institute for National Security and Counterterrorism, Syracuse University.